 The Award reflects the high standards of maintenance by Norwich City Council to keep Waterloo Park looking as good as it does, and also the involvement of the Friends of Waterloo Park, and other partner organisations who help to keep it tidy, attractive-looking and well used.
 Find out more about the Green Flag Award here

-The Friends of Waterloo Park are in the process of cataloguing newspaper articles, old documents, photographs, and other items about the park, and this website is being produced to allow many of the items to be accessed online.
+The Friends of Waterloo Park have catalogued newspaper articles, old documents, photographs, and other items about the park, and produced a website to allow many of the items to be accessed online.
 Documents relating to Waterloo Park date back to the 1890s, when the park was first proposed as a much-needed open space for the city of Norwich.

 Ever since the idea of a large park for North Norwich was first raised in the 1890s, newspaper articles about Waterloo Park have appeared regularly in the local press.

 The Friends have a growing collection of photographs taken since we were formed in 2017.
 The website is in the process of providing access to these photographs, as well as links to images from other historic collections such as the Norfolk Record Office and the collection built up by George Plunkett from 1931 to 2006.

 You can view archives here: The Archives of Waterloo Park, Norwich